 How to Set Up a Donation Page and Raise Money for What Matters

 If you’ve decided to dive into the world of crowdfunding, you might be wondering how to create a donation page that will inspire others to give.
-Maybe you want to get help with bills.
-Or you might be raising funds to help hurricane victims recover.
+Maybe you want to get help with the cost of living.
+Maybe you want to raise money for charity.
 Whatever your cause, it’s crucial to set up a donation page that is compelling and tells your unique story.

 Since every new venture is easier with some solid advice, we’ve put our top fundraising tips together to get you started.